sajibreadd/ceph/doc/releases/reef.rst

 v18.2.8 Reef
 ============
-This is the eigth backport release in the Reef series.
+This is the eighth, and expected to be last, backport release in the Reef series.
 We recommend that all users update to this release.

 Release Date
 ------------